 So I'd say this drink a success and, even better, it's a newfound way to widdle away at our bottle of Absinthe.

-Be sure to check out the Sangria Recipes book for more great drinks!
+Be sure to check out Sangria Recipes by Lisa Shea for more great drinks!

 Blackbeard Berry Sangria